anthony2025/react-simon/README.md

 A React version of the classic game from the 80's.
+This project is a playground for experimenting with web technologies.

 ## Live at
 [react-simon-game.firebaseapp.com](https://react-simon-game.firebaseapp.com)